dabeaz/curio/README.rst

 A Simple Example
 -----------------

-Curio provides the same basic primitives that you typically find with thread programming.
-For example, here is a simple concurrent TCP echo server implemented using sockets and curio:
+Curio provides a standard set of a programming primitives that you typically find with thread programming.
+For example, here is a concurrent TCP echo server implemented using sockets and Curio:

 .. code:: python